linthtml/linthtml/lib/rules/class-no-dup/README.md

 # class-no-dup

-Disallow the duplication of a classname inside the `class` tag.
+Disallow the duplication of a classname inside the `class` attribute.

 The following patterns are considered violations: